BrandwatchLtd/axiom-react/README.md

 http://axiom.bwcom.io/axiom.{VERSION}.min.css
 ```

-You may also need to set some intial CSS for the `html` and `body` elements, expecially if you want to support theme switching or want to use the dark theme:
+You may also need to set some intial CSS for the `html` and `body` elements, especially if you want to support theme switching or want to use the dark theme:

 ```
 html {